matthewtgilbride/zoneminder-aws/README.md

 # Running [Zoneminder](https://zoneminder.com/) on AWS

+## AWS Account prerequisites

+You'll need a few things set up in in your AWS account before you can get started.

+1. An ssh keypair, in case you need to ssh into the EC2 instance for troubleshooting.
+2. An AMI with Zoneminder pre-installed (see below).
+3. An ACM certificate for SSL.
+4. A domain name and hosted zone set up in Route 53

+Include those variables in a .env (see [.env-sample](./.env-sample)) file, and source it `. .env` to set the environment variables in your shell.

 ## Creating a zoneminder AMI

 Before you can launch your stack on AWS, you'll need an EC2 AMI with Zoneminder installed.